sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 ### Retry a cluster

-When a stack provisioning or cluster creation failure occurs, the "retry" option allows you to resume the process from the last failed step.
+When stack provisioning or cluster creation failure occurs, the "retry" option allows you to resume the process from the last failed step.

 In some cases the cause of a failed stack provisioning or cluster creation can be eliminated by simply retrying the process.
 For example, in case of a temporary network outage, a retry should be successful.
 In other cases, a manual modification is required before a retry can succeed.
 For example, if you are using a custom image but some configuration is missing, causing the process to fail, you must log in to the machine and fix the issue; Only after that you can retry the the process.